final-hill/decorator-contracts/README.md

 ## Invariants

-The `invariant` declaration describes and enforces the semantics of a class.
+A class is not just a collection of methods it has semantics that bind them together and the `invariant` declaration describes and enforces these relationships.
 This assertion is checked after the associated class is constructed, before and after every method execution, and before and after every accessor usage (get/set).
-If this evaluates to false during class usage an `AssertionError` will be thrown.
+If this evaluates to false during class usage an `AssertionError` will be thrown in the library code as it indicates a bug in the class where it has the [opportunity](#rescue) to handle it.
 True assertions do not throw an error.
 An example of this is given below using a Stack:

 ```typescript